 The HMRC Distraint Process

 HMRC as creditors has the power to seize goods without having to go to court.
 This means tax arrears are very easy to pursue in this way, making distaint more straightforward than many of the other debt collection procedures available.
-The seizing of assets can also interfere with any rescue package when there is a need to sell the company assets in a pre-pack.
+The seizing of assets can also interfere with any rescue package when there is a need to sell the company assets via a pre-pack administration.

 If you have tax arrears, the likelihood is that your business is insolvent and in the midst of serious cash-flow problems.
 HMRC is aware that the returns it is likely to receive if the company was liquidated will be minimal.
 Instead, it acts quickly to seize goods while the business is afloat.

 To seize goods from your premises, HMRC must first issue a distraint order notice.
 To do this, an HMRC officer will visit your business, without notice, to discuss the money you owe.
 They will take an inventory of your business assets and issue the distraint notice for you to sign.
 This notice will inform you that you have 5 days to settle your arrears before the assets are seized and sold at auction.
 At this point, you will be left with a ‘controlled goods agreement’, which prevents you from disposing of the assets subject to distraint.

 If an HMRC officer comes to visit you at your premises?